Vale Shane Warne: a cricketing genius who lived a life of ‘no regrets’ | Entertainment

 Lillee and Marsh were creatures of the cricket world, aggressive practitioners of the art of demolishing opposition teams.

-Warne moved well beyond this sphere, as the emergent global sport star system fully embraced gossip-based entertainment.
+Warne moved well beyond this sphere, as the emergent global sports star system fully embraced gossip-based entertainment.

 He was both product and producer of the sporting celebrity that now moves effortlessly across the cultural landscape.
 He unblushingly endorsed hair loss treatment.
 Warne's doomed engagement to British film star Liz Hurley was a classic case of a relationship conducted largely in the media spotlight.